Qualifying for Life Insurance after suffering from a Heart Attack.

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-Just because you have suffered form a heart attack (or two) does not automatically mean that you won’t be able to qualify for a traditional term or whole life insurance policy.
+Just because you have suffered from a heart attack (or two) does not automatically mean that you won’t be able to qualify for a traditional term or whole life insurance policy.

-The more time that has passed since your last heart attack during which time you can demonstrate that your health has improved, the better your chances at being able to qualify will be.
-Which means that, if you just suffered from a heart attack 2 or 3 weeks ago, it’s probably going to be in your best interest to wait until at least 6 months has passed however this will depend on the “type” of coverage you are seeking.
+The more time that has passed since your last heart attack during which time you can demonstrate that your health has improved, the better your chances of being able to qualify will be.
+This means that, if you just suffered from a heart attack 2 or 3 weeks ago, it’s probably going to be in your best interest to wait until at least six months has passed however, this will depend on the “type” of coverage you are seeking.

 The good news is…

 That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
 This brings us to the last topic that we wanted to take a moment and discuss which is…

 What can I do to help ensure that I get the “best life insurance” for me?